MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enterprisedataprotection-csp.md

 2. Call [IdnToAscii](https://msdn.microsoft.com/library/windows/desktop/dd318149.aspx) with IDN\_USE\_STD3\_ASCII\_RULES as the flags.
 3. Call [IdnToUnicode](https://msdn.microsoft.com/library/windows/desktop/dd318151.aspx) with no flags set (dwFlags = 0).

-<p style="margin-left: 20px">Supported operations are Add, Get, Replace and Delete.
+<p style="margin-left: 20px">Supported operations are Add, Get, Replace, and Delete.
 Value type is string.

 <a href="" id="settings-allowuserdecryption"></a>**Settings/AllowUserDecryption**
 <p style="margin-left: 20px">Allows the user to decrypt files.
 If this is set to 0 (Not Allowed), then the user will not be able to remove protection from enterprise content through the operating system or the application user experiences.